 For tiny Nyjer seeds, use the flip top Nyjer seed feeder from Gardman.
 Easy to use with attached hangers which can be placed anywhere around your garden, they are perfect for feeding narrow-billed finches like Gold Finches.

 For many species, fat balls are a wonderful high energy treat in winter when the days are short and food is scarce.
 You can hang them in trees but they may end up feeding squirrels instead so a sturdy feeder with a strong metal cage construction will do the job.
-Look for squirrel proof fat ball feeder from Henry Bell.
+Look for our squirrel proof fat ball feeder from Tom Chambers.

 Raised platforms for ground feeding birds